 NICU Follow-Up Program

-The NICU Follow-Up Program aims to provide ongoing evaluation and guidance related to the development of high-risk children during the first three years of life.
-The goal of this program is to make sure that these children are developing to the best of their ability.
-If a child experiences developmental difficulties, we provide families with suggestions for fostering their child's development at home and help the family get the early intervention services needed in their community.
+The NICU Follow-Up Program aims to provide ongoing evaluation and guidance related to the health and development of high-risk children during the first three years of life.
+The goal of the program is to make sure that these children are developing to the best of their ability.
+We provide all families with suggestions for fostering their child’s development at home and if a child experiences developmental difficulty, we help the family get the early intervention services needed in their community.

 Who attends the NICU Follow-Up Program?Toggle accordion item

-Most children seen in our program were born very prematurely (<32 weeks gestation) and at very low birth weights (<1,500 grams).
-Some children were only moderately preterm (32-36 weeks gestation) but experienced additional medical complications that put them at-risk for developmental problems.
-Other children were born at full term (>36 weeks gestation) but had a difficult newborn period.
-All of the children seen in our program spent some of their newborn time in a NICU.
-Parents who are worried about their child's development should talk with their child's pediatrician, or other primary health care provider, to see if a referral to our program is a good idea.
+Most children seen in our program were born very prematurely (<32 weeks gestation) and/or at very low birth weights (<1500 grams).
+Some children were only moderately preterm (32-36 weeks gestation) but experienced additional medical complications that put them at-risk for developmental delays.
+Other children were born at full-term (>36 weeks gestation) but had a difficult newborn period or were born with a genetic condition that put them at-risk for developmental problems.
+All of the children seen in our program spent some time in a NICU.
+Parents who are worried about their child’s development should talk with their child’s pediatrician, or other primary health care provider, to see if a referral to our program is a good idea.

 What happens during a NICU Follow-Up appointment?Toggle accordion item

-During an appointment, a developmental specialist evaluates the child's development and a physician evaluates the child’s health.
-As a team, they answers questions that parents have regarding their child's behavior, development, and health.
-If needed, a child may also see additional professionals who are part of our multidisciplinary team: developmental pediatrician, early intervention service coordinator, occupational therapist, physical therapist, psychologist, or speech and language pathologist.
-At the end of the appointment, we summarize our findings for the family, offer recommendations, and provide educational handouts to help parents foster their child's development at home.
-With parent permission, a comprehensive report is then sent to the child's pediatrician and, if applicable, to the child's early intervention program.
+During an appointment, a developmental specialist evaluates the child’s development and a physician evaluates the child’s health.
+As a team we answer questions that parents have regarding their child’s behavior, development, and health.
+At the end of the appointment, the team summarizes our findings for the family, offer recommendations, and provide educational handouts to help parents foster their child’s development at home.
+A comprehensive report is available to the family within their child’s online portfolio account within one week.
+With parent permission, the report is sent to the child’s pediatrician and, if applicable, to the Infants and Toddlers Program.

-When do children attend clinic appointments?Toggle accordion item
+When do children attend NICU Follow-Up appointments?Toggle accordion item

-The first NICU follow-up appointment for most children is at 3-4 months of age; for a variety of reasons, some children have their first appointment at a later age.
-After the first appointment, children are seen every 4-6 months until three years of age.
-The NICU Follow-Up Program is not designed to provide primary health care; instead, personnel work with a child's pediatrician to foster a child's development.
+The first NICU Follow-Up appointment for most children is at 6 months of age; for a variety of reasons, some children have their appointment at a later age.
+After the first appointment, children are seen every 6 months until three years of age.
+The NICU Follow-Up Program is not designed to provide primary health care; instead, the team works with a child’s pediatrician to foster a child’s health and development.